dave-shore/animated-palm-tree/AMD Project/README.md

-Project for Algorithms for Massive Data exam
+Project for Algorithms for Massive Data exam (Davide Riva, 944176 - Irene Aggiudicato, 960261)

 MSc in Data Science and Economics